LIHPC-Computational-Geometry/scotch-rs/README.md

 Once these variables are set, you can build the bindings with `cargo build`.

+### Build the documentation

+If your scotch installation lies in a non-standard path, you will need to set the `RUSTDOCFLAGS` environment variable to build the documentation:

+    export RUSTDOCFLAGS="-C link-arg=-L$SCOTCHDIR/lib"

+Then you can call `cargo doc --no-deps --open`.

 ## License

 This program is distributed under the terms of both the MIT license and the